titu1994/Keras-Classification-Models/README.md

 Available at : <a href="https://github.com/titu1994/Wide-Residual-Networks">Wide Residual Network in Keras</a>

+# <a href="https://github.com/titu1994/DenseNet">Dense Net </a>
+Implementation of DenseNet from the paper [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993v1.pdf).

+## Usage

+1. Run the cifar10.py script to train the DenseNet 40 model
+2. Comment out the model.fit_generator(...) line and uncomment the model.load_weights("weights/DenseNet-40-12-CIFAR10.h5") line to test the classification accuracy.

+Available at : <a href="https://github.com/titu1994/DenseNet">Dense Net </a>

 # <a href='https://github.com/titu1994/Snapshot-Ensembles'>Snapshot Ensembles </a>
 Implementation of the paper [Snapshot Ensembles](https://github.com/titu1994/Snapshot-Ensembles)